 - To obtain cash for investing—The problem with cash is that it can be far too easy to spend.
 Keep in mind that paying down your mortgage up to 6% every year is often a better financial move than placing extra cash into an investment account that earns a lower interest rate.

-At BRM Lending, we exist to help you facilitate your financial plans.
+At the BRM Lending Team, we exist to help you facilitate your financial plans.
 If you have questions about refinancing your mortgage and if this is a beneficial opportunity for your plans and goals, contact us today.